HITECHCRIME/HC_SG116_Hanged_King/README.md

 ## Lyrics

 ```
+arise and abide yeah
+arise and abide yeah

-"a god-shaped hole
+"a god-shaped hole, the barren role
-the barren role of all the damned
+of all the damned in a fallen
-in a fallen and failed creation for all
+and failed creation ----for all the white
-you see the light of the long dead stars
+you see the light of the long dead
-your existence is nothing
+stars your existence is nothing
 but an echo of a dying god

 you keep'em rites in the scrolls long forgotten
 your persistence as the keys
 to pry widee open eyes in the fodder
 dulled conscience and free will
 alikeee (arise and abide)
 nothing left to discover

 so arise and
 abide to the ancient process
+so arise and
 abide to the ancient order

 arise and abide yeah